Instagram Credential Phishing Attacks Bypass Microsoft Email Security

 • Social Engineering: Social engineering involves tricking a victim into revealing privileged information that can be leveraged in a cyber attack.
 This attack method is most commonly used when the attacker has already compromised a victim’s username and password and needs to bypass additional authentication factors.

-• Consent Phishing: Open authorization (OAuth) requests limited access to a user's account data.
+• Consent Phishing: Open Authorization (OAuth) requests limited access to a user's account data.
 With consent phishing, hackers can pose as legitimate OAuth login pages and request whichever level of access they need from a user.
-If granted these permissions, the hacker can bypass any MFA verification, potentially enabling a complete account takeover.
+The hacker can bypass any MFA verification if granted these permissions, potentially enabling a complete account takeover.

 • Brute Force: Hackers use brute force attacks by trying different password combinations until they get a hit.
-The success of these attacks in bypassing MFA relies on using basic password combinations as an authentication factor, such as a temporary 4-digit PIN, which is easier to crack than a complex alphanumeric combination.
+This type of threat successfully bypasses MFA, which relies on basic password combinations as an authentication factor, such as a temporary 4-digit PIN, which is easier to crack than a complex alphanumeric combination.

-• Exploiting Generated Tokens: platforms often provide users with manual authentication codes to avoid account lock-outs.
-If printed out or saved in an unsecured digital location, the cybercriminal could obtain this list through physical theft or exploiting poor data security practices to access it and compromise the victim’s account.
+• Exploiting Generated Tokens: Platforms often provide users with manual authentication codes to avoid account lock-outs.
+If printed out or saved in an unsecured digital location, the cybercriminal could obtain this list through physical theft or exploiting poor data loss prevention email security practices to access it, leaving the victim’s email address compromised.

-• Session Hijacking: cookie stealing occurs when a cybercriminal compromises a user’s login session through a man-in-the-middle attack.
-Session cookies play an essential role in UX on web services.
+• Session Hijacking: A cybercriminal can steal cookies by compromising a user’s login session through a Man-in-the-Middle attack.
+Session cookies play an essential role in UX on web services, and hijacking them has proven to be less complicated than victims think.

 • SIM Hacking: SIM hacking occurs when a hacker compromises a victim's phone number by gaining unauthorized access to their SIM card.
 Standard techniques include SIM swapping, SIM cloning, and SIM jacking.